mctofu/docker-borg-server/README.md

 [BorgBackup](https://borgbackup.readthedocs.io/en/stable/) in a docker container for remote ssh access.
 This can be useful for running Borg on a NAS.

-Borg and ssh are hosted in the docker container and storage for backups is mounted as an external volume.
+Borg and ssh are hosted in the docker container.
+Credentials and storage for backups are mounted as an external volume.

 ## Building